bpowell122/tomodrgn/docs/_source/command_usage/filter_star.rst

 Purpose
 --------
-Filter a star file ("image series" or "volume series") by selected particle indices.
+Filter a star file ("image series" or "volume series") by selected particle indices or by selected class labels.

 Sample usage
 ------------